Are you about to undertake works to or near a shared Party Wall?

-What is a Party Wall?
+What Is a Party Wall?

 Why Do You Need a Party Wall Surveyor?

-An official agreement must be in place between the owner and the adjoining owner for work to commence.
+An official agreement must be in place between the building owner and the adjoining owner for work to commence.

-Once the Act has been invoked, an Adjoining Owner (one who has had a notice served upon them) may consent or dissent.
-Dissenting to a notice will require a Party Wall agreement to be drafted up, either by an agreed surveyor or two surveyors.
+Once the Act has been invoked, an adjoining owner (one who has had a notice served upon them) may consent or dissent.
+Dissenting to a notice will require a Party Wall Award to be drawn up by the surveyor(s).

-The surveyor would inspect the property and reason with what has occurred within the framework of the Party Wall agreement.
-Usually, these issues can be resolved before anything ends up in the courts.
-Most of the time, such problems as illegal works are covered under common law; however, Party Wall agreements have the function of preventing potential disputes from getting resolved in courts.
+The surveyor(s) would inspect the property and reason with what has occurred within the framework of the Party Wall Award.
+Often, these issues can be resolved efficiently and without involving lawyers.
+Problems such as illegal works are covered under common law; however, Party Wall Awards often have the function of negating court action.

 See What Our Customers Are Saying

-It contains all the relevant details from
+It contains all the relevant details from:

-- The building owners and adjoining owners
+- the building owners and adjoining owners

-- Relevant sections of the Act applicable to the works
+- relevant sections of the Act applicable to the works

-Deviating from the Agreement
+Deviating From the Agreement

-A Party Wall Award usually includes a Schedule of Condition: this details any pre-existing damage to the adjoining owner’s property and forms a part of the documents registered in the award.
+A Party Wall Award usually includes a Schedule of Condition: this details any pre-existing damage to the adjoining owner’s property and forms a part of the documents registered in the Award.
 If neighbours are in disagreement about damages, they can then refer to the surveyor(s) to award damages if applicable.
 The Schedule of Condition will help prove whether damages occurred as a result of the works.